rs-tml/rcss/macro-visit/README.md

-Simple helper to register macro handler and process their input from build.rs Currentyl support only function-like macro.
+Simple helper to register macro handler and process their input from build.rs Currently supports only function-like macro.

-Usefull when your macro should output file, but you want to avoid race conditions during incremental compiliation and other routines.
+Useful when your macro should output a file, but you want to avoid race conditions during incremental compilation and other routines.

-Uses [syn](https://crates.io/crates/syn) to parse file and visit their macros.
+Uses [`syn`](https://crates.io/crates/syn) to parse files and visit their macros.

-Imagine you have some macro `css` that implement scoping css technic.
+Imagine you have some macro `css` that implements scoping css technic.
-It process css syntax and return css_class.
-But you also need to agregate all `css!` calls and save them into `style.css`
+It processes CSS syntax and returns css_class.
+But you also need to aggregate all `css`!` calls and save them into `style.css`
 ```rust
 fn main() {
     use rcss::css as my_css;